HDeDeDe/shadow/README.md

 `INFRAMERATE` Controls how often the global timer increments.
 This affects fixed delta time.

 ### A note for linux support
-While I would like to actively support linux, doing so at this time is not feasible, as I currently have no way to compile the engine for my target distro (SteamOS 3.0).
-If a solution that does not involve unlocking the rootfs is made in the future, I will be sure to begin actively supporting it right away.
-While a library file was present, it was removed due to complications.
+While I would like to actively support linux, I'm currently only capable of supporting SteamOS at this time.
+The linux settings are currently designed to target a remote device running SteamOS 3.0.